markohantula/evidos.github.io/index.md

 ## Specify signature location

-We provide two ways to specify the location for the signatures.
+We provide three ways to specify the location for the signatures.

 ### Signer tag